If you’re a seasoned golfer, you probably have painful memories of that time you forgot the sunscreen or when you made those embarrassing putts.

 Some of the worst golf swing mistakes are the ones that no one is even talking about!

-Sports physical therapist of Fort Myers, FL Dr. James Porco, who has helped golfers of all levels (including PGA pros), shares a list of five common golf mistakes and how to fix them.
+At our Fort Myers Florida Physical Therapy clinic, Sports physical therapist Dr. James Porco, has helped golfers of all levels (including PGA pros), shares a list of five common golf mistakes and how to fix them.

 Mistake #1: Skipping the Warmup